Gaza genocide: Responsibility of third states and other entities

 All UN states that are signatories to the Genocide Convention are obliged "to employ all means reasonably available to them, so as to prevent genocide so far as possible" and must not provide "means to enable or facilitate the commission of the crime".
 Multiple scholars argue that the inaction of the international community to confirmed atrocities in Gaza expose the irrelevance and weakness of the Responsibility to Protect (R2P) doctrine.
-Many Western countries, especially the United States, Germany, and the United Kingdom, have supported Israel by offering diplomatic, military, and intelligence support.
+Many Western countries — especially the United States, Germany, and the United Kingdom — support Israel by offering diplomatic, military, and intelligence support.
+Some journalists, scholars, commentators, and UN officials say the actions of Western countries make them complicit in genocide.

 The Independent International Commission of Inquiry on Palestine said, "States may be complicit in failing to prevent genocide if they do not act in compliance" with the International Court of Justice's orders or if they directly aid or assist in "the commission of genocide".
-Other journalists and scholars have written that the actions of the US and other Western countries implicitly give permission for genocide.
-In January 2024, the former UNRWA spokesperson Chris Gunness said that the US and UK are complicit in genocide against Gaza.
-In March Oxfam released a statement detailing its intention, alongside several other non-governmental organisations, to sue Denmark to prevent arms sales to Israel, warning that by selling arms Denmark is "complicit in violations of international humanitarian law ... and a plausible genocide".

-UN Commission of Inquiry on the Occupied Palestinian Territory chair Navi Pillay has said that states that provide weapons to Israel, including the US, are complicit in genocide.
 A UN Special Committee wrote, "Failing to act now ... will tear apart the very foundation of the international rule of law we have collectively built to protect peace, security, and the well-being of all.
 Our inaction today is setting a perilous precedent for tomorrow."